Rocky Mountain College Rankings

 Biography

-Chris Horn is a former American football wide receiver.
-He played in the Indoor Football League (IFL) from 2000, and was actively rostered in the NFL from 2004 to 2005, for the Kansas City Chiefs.
+Chris Horn is a former American football wide receiver who played for the Kansas City Chiefs.

 6. Tim Holmes